firmai/firmai/TEMPLATE.md

 ### Hi there 👋
-I'm Derek, a professor at NYU, teaching Machine Learning in Financial Engineering, and the founder of [Sov.ai](https://sov.ai/).
+I'm Derek, a professor at NYU, teaching Machine Learning in Financial Engineering, and the founder of [Sov.ai](https://sov.ai/) and [Vedex.ai](https://vedex.ai/).

 - Previously a researcher at University of Cambridge, Oxford University, and the Alan Turing Institute.